Does Your Child’s IEP Actually Support Inclusion?

 Does This Sound Like You...

-Your child has an IEP and you're not sure it's actually built for inclusion.
+Your child has an IEP and you're not sure the dots are actually connecting toward inclusion.

 You've sat in IEP meetings and left feeling like something was missing, but you couldn't name it.

-You want a clear picture of what's working, what isn't, and what to ask for next.
+You want a clear picture of where the connection breaks, what matters most, and what to ask for next.

 Your child experiences real inclusion, not just a seat in the room.